 Many teams use Appium as their test framework for mobile testing.
-Here we cover what the Appium framework is — and pros and cons of using it.
+Here we cover what the Appium framework is — and the pros and cons of using it.

 The Appium framework is an open source test automation framework.
 Many mobile testing teams use the Appium test framework for Android and iOS.

 Appium is a framework you can use for testing mobile applications.
 It drives Android and iOS apps using a WebDriver.
 You can pair it with other testing tools.

 Appium is by far the leading open-source test framework for cross-platform(mobile) native test automation (iOS, Android).